katrina-z/Masters-Dissertation/README.md

-Table 1: Summary table of the 21 variables and their descriptions extracted from the Customer Churn data set Variable	Description
+<sub> Table 1: Summary table of the 21 variables and their descriptions extracted from the Customer Churn data set </sub>
+Variable	Description
 Age	10 to 64
 Gender	Gender to which customer identifies